24hourkirtan/audio-streaming-apis/pages/setup/mongo.md

 __[YAML instructions](http://docs.mongodb.org/master/reference/configuration-options/)__ at MongoDB and a
 __[sample YAML](http://dba.stackexchange.com/questions/82591/sample-yaml-configuration-files-for-mongodb)__
-sudo nano /etc/mongodb.conf) example on stackexchange.
+sudo nano /etc/mongodb.conf) example on stackexchange. s
 > #### Warning
-> <div style="color:red;font-size:small;">Currently the database is running in a secure environment on port 27017.
+> <div style="color:red;font-size:small;">Currently the database is running in a non-secure environment on port 27017.
 Since the port is not available
 > to an outside network the database is considered secure.
 If the port is exposed then authentication must
 > be enabled.</div>